The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global dermatology diagnostic devices market reached a value of US$ 26.1 Billion in 2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 7% during 2021-2026.
+The global dermatology diagnostic devices market reached a value of US$13.1 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$23.6 Billion by 2027, exhibiting at a CAGR of 10.5% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Dermatology is the field of medicine which involves the study, diagnosis and treatment of skin diseases.
 Generally, the diagnosis is performed through a visual examination, followed by microscopic observation of the skin which helps in identifying the disease and specifying a treatment plan.
 In order to perform these procedures, dermatologists use a series of diagnostic devices such as imaging devices, microscopes and dermatoscopes.
 The demand for these devices is escalating on a global level on account of the rising cases of dermatological conditions and increasing concerns regarding skin health.